ADVISORI Logo

 • Optical Character Recognition (OCR): Extraction of text from images and scanned documents

-• Sentiment Analysis: Analysis of mood and intention in customer inquiries
+• Sentiment Analysis: Analysis of mood and intent in customer inquiries

 • Processing unstructured data from emails, documents, or forms